 Lots of trauma survivors with Dissociative Identity Disorder are just starting their healing process.
 Other dissociative survivors are not new to their healing process, but they might realize that they haven’t yet covered all the basics.
 Do you need any tips for DID therapy?

 DID therapy can feel huge, daunting, difficult, and overwhelming.
 There is so much to do and so many areas of work.
 For a broader overview of the many areas of DID healing, please refer to the article, “50 Treatment Issues for Dissociative Identity Disorder”.

-For individuals building the foundation for their work with your dissociative system, here are some of the first things to do.
+If you are a trauma survivor building the foundation for your healing (therapy) work with your dissociative system, here are some of the first things to do.